List of Coronation Street characters introduced in 2008: Dylan Wilson

-Dylan Wilson is the son of Violet Wilson (Jenny Platt) and Sean Tully (Antony Cotton) and first appeared on 22 February 2008, having been delivered by Sean and his partner Marcus Dent (Charlie Condou) in the Rovers.
+Dylan Wilson is the son of established characters Violet Wilson (Jenny Platt) and Sean Tully (Antony Cotton) and first appeared on 22 February 2008, having been delivered by Sean and his partner Marcus Dent (Charlie Condou) in the Rovers.
 He was four weeks premature.

 Violet and her boyfriend Jamie Baldwin (Rupert Hill) intended for Dylan to be born in London as they planned to escape Weatherfield because of what they saw as Sean's obsession.
 Sean immediately bonded with Dylan, and said that when he was born, he looked straight at him and was lost for words at the fact he was the first person Dylan saw.
 Jamie also bonded with Dylan, although found it hard due to the fact that Sean was his biological father and present at the birth.

 Dylan was named by Violet and Jamie.
 They wanted a name that would go with Wilson and Baldwin.
 His middle name is "James" after Jamie.
-Sean suggested changing his last name to "Wilson-Tully" and asked if they would name him as Dylan's father on his birth certificate - Violet and Jamie didn't refuse, making Sean hope they would agree.
+Sean suggested changing his last name to "Wilson-Tully" and asked if they would name him as Dylan's father on his birth certificate – Violet and Jamie didn't refuse, making Sean hope they would agree.
 Dylan left the Street with Violet and Jamie.
 They decided to put Jamie on the birth certificate, rather than Sean, so Jamie could be his legal father, and so their start in London would be easier for all of them.